 For more on the educational aspects of the TRACK4, see students brochure.
-See also Educational Philosophy in the French Enlightenment: From Nature to Second Nature
+See also Inside the Box: Using Integrative Simulation to Teach Conflict, Negotiation and Mediation; and Educational Philosophy in the French Enlightenment: From Nature to Second Nature

 “Natasha Gill’s pioneering work in constructing and presenting simulations offers students a nuanced understanding of real time events in complex conflicts.
 The simulation made the conflict more accessible and transformed the students from passive bystanders to active participants”